Revolve Finance Accountholder Agreement

 You may use Online Banking and the Mobile App to obtain Financial Services and access information on your Account, including:

-View current balance information for your Account
+- View current and available balance information for your Account;

-Review available transactions on your Account
+- Review available transactions on your Account;

-Perform self-service Account maintenance such as requesting copies of monthly statements, and changing your Password
+- Perform self-service Account maintenance such as requesting copies of monthly statements, and changing your Password;

-Send and receive secure online mail messages regarding your Account
+- Send and receive secure online mail messages regarding your Account;

-Pay bills using the Bill Pay feature
+- Pay bills using the Bill Pay feature.

 Some of the above features and functionality may not be available on the Mobile App, Online Banking, or through the mobile-optimized version of Online Banking.
 Some of the above services may not be available for certain Account(s).
 We may offer additional mobile services and features in the future.
 Any such added mobile services and features will be governed by this Agreement and by any terms and conditions provided to you at the time the new mobile service or feature is added and/or at the time of enrollment for the feature or service if applicable.
 If at any time your Account access is limited, blocked, or inactive, you may lose access to certain services, features, and functionality accessible through the Mobile App, Online Banking, or both.

 We do not charge a fee for your access to, or use of, Online Banking or the Mobile App.
-However, please see the Schedule of Fees for any fees that may apply to your Account for transactions that you conduct, or services that you request or use, through Online Banking or the Mobile App.
+However, please see the Schedule of Fees for any fees that may apply to your Account for transactions that you conduct, or additional services that you request or use, through Online Banking or the Mobile App.
 Also, you are responsible for web access and/or data or text message charges that may be billed by your mobile telecommunications carrier.
 Check with your mobile carrier for details on specific fees and charges that may be applicable.